ruuda/blog/posts/the-numeric-type-alignment-chart.md

 ---
-title: The numeric type alignment chart
+title: A float walks into a gradual type system
 date: 2025-02-09
 lang: en-US
 minutes: ?